 To incentivize conference participation, a food voucher valued at 25 RMB was offered as compensation to each participant.

 Some participants were pilot participants and provided feedback on the initial study methods.
-These participants were not included in data analysis.
-Of the 18 remaining participants, 2 were removed from analysis due to missing greater than 50\% of their data.
-The remaining participants consisted of 4 female (1 VI) and 12 male (5 VI) participants.
+These participants were excluded from the data analysis.
+Among the 18 remaining participants, 2 were removed from the analysis due to missing greater than 50\% of their data (S).
+The remaining participants comprised 4 females (1 VI) and 12 males (5 VI).

-Participants were given a brief training period for both the grating detection and grating different detection experiments.
+The participants were given a brief training period for both grating detection and different detection experiments.
+The training session was conducted using the same setup and interface as Image No. 6 of Experiment 1.
+Specifically, the smartphone was secured on a stand, and the physical arrangement was adjusted to ensure that every participant could access the target area using natural, comfortable gestures.
+During this phase, participants received standardized instructions: (1) to use a single, preferred finger for screen exploration; (2) that haptic feedback is only elicited through active movement over the horizontally oriented stripes located in the screen’s center; and (3) that their core tasks involved either detecting non-vibrating intervals (Experiment 1) or comparing stripe widths (Experiment 2).
 The training had no fixed duration and concluded when the participant felt sufficiently comfortable with the procedure.

-In summary, this study focuses on participants' acquisition of graphical information through vibratory feedback and their interactive responses to vibratory stimuli with a smartphone interface, utilizing a structured experimental approach.
-The findings are intended to contribute valuable insights to the field of assistive technology, with the ultimate aim of enhancing digital accessibility for individuals with visual impairments.
+In summary, this study focuses on participants’ acquisition of graphical information through vibratory feedback and their interactive responses to vibratory stimuli with a smartphone interface, using a structured experimental approach.
+The findings are intended to provide valuable insights into assistive technology, with the aim of enhancing digital accessibility for the VI individuals.